homm/color-filters-reconstruction/README.md

     <img src="./halds/1.Clarendon.png" alt="Clarendon">

 4. That is it!
-    Now you can apply resulting hald image to any other image.
+    Now you can apply resulting hald image to any image.

     ```bash
     $ gm convert sample.jpg -hald-clut halds/1.Clarendon.png out.jpeg